E-crls/Speech-Recognition-with-DeepSpeech/README.md

 # Speech Recognition with DeepSpeech

-Objetivo: Conseguir transcrever audio de vídeo ou do microfone em texto
+Objective: To be able to transcribe audio from video or microphone into text

-Plataforma utilizada: Google Colab
+Platform used: Google Colab

-Linguagem: Python 3.10.7
+Language: Python 3.10.7